Numigi/odoo-sale-addons/sale_project_milestone/README.rst

 Create milestone in new project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When selecting this option, you may either select a project template or a milestone template.
+When selecting this option, you may select a project template and / or a milestone template.

 .. image:: static/description/product_milestone_new_project.png